vaccfr/Website-Core/README.md

 This project came about in July / August of 2020 as a new version for the aging French vACC website.
 The goal of this project is to build a fully new front- and backend interface and logic for our division, with one key goal: simplicity and efficiency.

-This website will feature both a 'guest' landing area, as well as an authenticated member dashboard, available to anyone with a vatsim account.
+This website features both a 'guest' landing area, as well as an authenticated member dashboard, available to anyone with a vatsim account.
+The website is also fully integrated with the vACC Discord server, <a href="https://www.vatsim.fr/discord" target="_blank">which you may join by clicking here</a>.

 ### Dependencies